 FAQs + Tips and Tricks

-JQL stands for Jira Query Language.
-While it is not a database query language, is has some similarities to SQL syntax.
+While it is not a database query language, JQL has some similarities to SQL syntax.
 JQL is used to create advanced searches in Jira.

 The Jira/Grow integration has one custom report available called “Issue Search.”
 While a single report may seem limited, JQL makes it actually very dynamic.
 Once you select the report, a box will pull up where you can write JQL.